faisalqureshi/webify/manual/introduction.md

 - `data`
 - `ext`

 The relevant keys for constructing a blog index are: `filename` and `is_available`.  `data` key allows one to look into the yaml front matter for any markdown file.
-This field can be used to get information about the markdown file, such as title, author, date, etc.
+This field can be used to get information about the markdown file, such as title, author, date, etc. Key `file_type` is used internally to disinguish processing steps for the supported filetypes.
+Use `ext` key to identify the type of the file.
+This key contains file extension.

 Any html or markdown file can use these lists to construct blog index pages.
 A special key `__me__` identifies this markdown or html file.
 The following jinja snippet, for example, constructs a simple blog index.